NovaForgeCtrl/LUMS/README.md

 sudo chmod 640 /etc/lums/lums.env
 ```

-Never commit this file to Git.
+Never commit this file.

 ---

-# Administrator Authentication
+# 👤 Administrator Authentication

-LUMS provides an administrator login for the web interface.
+LUMS provides an administrator login for the management interface.

-Administrator passwords are stored using **Argon2id password hashing**.
+Administrator passwords are protected using **Argon2id password hashing**.

 Passwords are never stored in plaintext.

-Create the initial administrator using:
+Create an administrator account:

 ```bash
 sudo python3 /opt/lums-api/create_admin.py
 ```

-The administrator account is used for access to the management interface and protected administrative API operations.
+The administrator account provides access to the protected management interface and administrative operations.

 ---

-# Database Migration
+# 🧬 Database Migration

 Security-related database structures are maintained through migrations.

-The security foundation migration is implemented in:
+The security foundation migration is located at:

 ```text
 server/security_migration.py
 ```

-It adds security-related database structures including:
+It provides structures for:

 * administrator users
-* audit log
+* audit logging
 * schema migration tracking
 * client token hashes
-* client token metadata
+* token metadata
 * client enable/disable state
-* client token revocation information
+* token revocation

 Migrations are designed to be repeatable and should be executed before using a newly deployed security-enabled version.

 ---

-# Web Authentication
+# 🔑 Web Authentication

-The LUMS web interface requires administrator authentication.
+Protected web pages require administrator authentication.

-Unauthenticated access to protected web pages is redirected to:
+Unauthenticated users are redirected to:

 ```text
 /login
 ```

-The login system uses:
+The authentication system uses:

 * secure sessions
 * HttpOnly cookies